davandev/AlarmController/README.md

-# Android AlarmController for home automation systems.
+# Android alarm keypad for home automation.

 Android application used as an alarm triggering keypad for arming/disarming alarm via a homeautomation system.
 The idea is to use an wall mounted android phone to arm and disarm my fibaro home alarm.